jwshii/jwshii.github.io/index.md

 ### MIT

-I have worked as both an undergraduate teaching assistant (UTA) and a lab assistant (LA).
+I worked as an undergraduate teaching assistant (UTA) and a lab assistant (LA).

 | Term | Class | Title |
 |:---|:--- |:---|